-Buying a home is one of the most thrilling and frustrating experiences you're likely to encounter as an American.
+Buying a home is one of the most thrilling and frustrating experiences you're likely to encounter as an American, especially when you're covered with an affordable home insurance policy.
 We've gathered 10 tips for home buyers to help make the home buying process go just a little more smoothly for you.

 If you plan to keep moving from city to city, it's probably not the right time to buy.
 To make a home purchase work out financially, you will need to stay in the same location at least a few years.
 CNN Money offers the following tip for home buyers: "With the transaction costs of buying and selling a home, you may end up losing money if you sell any sooner – even in a rising market."
 Once you are ready to stay in one place long enough to make the closing costs pay off, it might be the right moment to buy a home.

 3. Look for Errors on Your Credit Report